-Please ensure that all computers administering the assessments have the newest version of KITE™ Client installed before students arrive for testing.
-A new version of the client has been released as of September 16, 2016.
-KITE Client is available for both Windows and Macintosh computers.
+Please ensure that all computers administering the assessments have the newest version of Kite Student Portal installed before students arrive for testing.
+Kite Student Portal downloads are available on the Kite Suite page for both Windows and Macintosh computers.

 Students may now take the cPass operational assessments across multiple days.
 All cPass operational assessments have been split into two equal parts.
 Once students have finished the first part, they will be directed out of the assessment.
 Students may then begin the next part of the assessment on a subsequent day.
 If students have at least a three-hour block of time available for testing, they may reenter the test and finish the assessment in one sitting.